-QUESTION: A 16 year old girl was playing basketball at school and injured her finger when trying to catch the ball.
+VOLAR PLATE INJURY – QUESTION: A 16 year old girl was playing basketball at school and injured her finger when trying to catch the ball.
 Her finger was pushed back into hyperextension.
 The middle knuckle is now swollen and she cannot bend her finger into a fist.
-What should she do?
+What is the problem?

 Your hand therapist can assess the finger for stability, swelling and movement.
 An X-Ray or Ultrasound may be needed, your therapist will advise whether this is required.